HNP alternative treatments

 At Laser Spine Institute, we understand that you want to research all possible alternative treatments before resorting to spine surgery.
 That is why we are here to help you find the right conservative treatment for your needs so you can combat your herniated disc and get back to the active lifestyle you enjoy.

 Types of HNP alternative treatments

 If mainstream conservative treatments such as pain medicine, physical therapy, exercise, stretching and others prove ineffective, it may be worth your while to explore other, lesser-known HNP alternative treatments.
-The National Center for Complementary and Alternative Medicine defines alternative medicine as products or medical systems that are not generally considered part of conventional medicine.
+The National Center for Complementary and Integrated Health defines alternative medicine as products or medical systems that are not generally considered part of conventional medicine.
 These alternative treatments include:

-- Alternative medical systems — Ayurveda (ancient Indian), traditional Chinese medicine, naturopathy
+- Alternative medical systems — Ayurveda (ancient Indian medicine), traditional Chinese medicine, naturopathy

-If an HNP continues to produce chronic symptoms despite conventional and alternative treatments, a doctor might suggest surgery as an option.
-Rather than settle for highly invasive, risky open back surgery, contact Laser Spine Institute to learn about the minimally invasive, endoscopic alternative.
-Our orthopedic specialists have helped tens of thousands of patients find relief, and they may be able to help you rediscover your life without back and neck pain.
+If an HNP continues to produce chronic symptoms despite conventional and alternative treatments, a physician may suggest surgery as an option.
+Rather than settle for highly invasive, risky open back surgery, contact Laser Spine Institute to learn about our minimally invasive procedures.

 Our minimally invasive decompression and stabilization procedure relieves the pain of HNP by simply removing the herniated disc and replacing it with an artificial disc.
 Unlike traditional open back fusion that detaches the core muscles and then fuses together the spine with a metal cage and rods, our minimally invasive procedure does not disrupt the surrounding muscles and provides more natural flexibility after recovery due to the artificial disc in place of metal rods.